Alazka2k/Short-Video-Creator-Simplified/Readme.md

 This project aims to streamline the content creation pipeline by integrating several cutting-edge AI services:
 - Language Model (LLM) for dynamic script generation
 - Voice Generation (Elevenlabs) for natural-sounding narration
-- Image Creation (Midjourney) for visually stunning scenes (planned)
+- Image Creation (Midjourney) for visually stunning scenes
 - Music Generation (Suno) for custom background tracks (planned)

 The system processes input from a CSV file, leverages these AI services, and outputs a structured set of files primed for import into video editing software such as Capcut, significantly reducing the time and effort required in the content creation process.